-Ash is managing director at RWA.
-He has over 15 years’ experience in the legal and compliance field and ten years’ in broker sales and leadership roles in national and global insurance firms.
+Ash was Managing Director at RWA from 2018.
+He had over 15 years’ experience in the legal and compliance field and ten years in broker sales and leadership roles in national and global insurance firms.
 Sadly, Ash passed away suddenly in August 2021.

 How Firms Should Handle Complaints During Coronavirus